 When we eat food debris can become trapped between teeth and are difficult to remove by flossing or brushing teeth.
 While eating unforeseen objects such as a piece of metal may also be present and become stuck in the gum tissue or tongue.
+Your best dentist for dealing with trapped objects in Dublin.

 Although people are firmly recommended against using their teeth as tools for biting off cotton and plastic, they may still do so and this can result in a trapped object between the teeth.